p4-mapreduce

 }

-The Master will then respond with a message acknowledging the Worker has registered, formatted like this.
+The Manager will then respond with a message acknowledging the Worker has registered, formatted like this.
 After this message has been received, the Worker should start sending heartbeats.
 More on this later.

 {